yesadahmed/CrmFetchXmlToJson/README.md

 # CrmFetchXmlToJson
-A devops pipiline utility from dyanmic365 to return fetchxml records in json format. we can easliy parse json afterwards to get the varaibles we need. for example, we can move some data from development crm orginaztion to test or production envirnoment.
+A devops pipeline utility for customer engagement to return fetchxml records in json format.
+We can easliy parse json afterwards to get the varaibles we need. for example, we can move some data from development crm orginaztion to test or production envirnoment.